Nikhil2408/Deploying-a-Microservice-Application-to-Kubernetes/README.md

 ```
 ![](images/8.png)

 There will be some YAML describing the deployment object.
-Changing the replicas: 1 to replicas: 2 and saving the deployment exit.
+Changing the replicas: 1 to replicas: 2 and saving the deployment object.

 ![](images/9.png)